 Arthroscopy is a procedure in which a surgeon inspects a joint through a tiny camera.
 The surgery performed is a nominal insidious surgery.
-In this, there is a direct access to the surgery site.
-Arthroscopy can be done on various joints in human bodies such as a wrist, hip, shoulder, ankle, elbow, and knee.
+In this there is a direct access to the surgery site.
+Arthroscopy can be done on various joints in human body such as wrist, hip, shoulder, ankle, elbow and knee.
 This is a very common surgery which can be performed even after the diagnosis has been done way before.
-In this surgery, the patient does not have to stay in the hospital for too long as the recovery time is very less.
+In this surgery the patient does not have to stay in hospital for too long as the recovery time is very less.
 Arthroscopy is a simple procedure that helps the patients move again without the joint problem that may get worse without any treatment.

 Any problem in the joints can lead to inflammation or torn ligaments or tendons.
 Sometimes loose bones or cartilage and unexpected diseases can also occur.
-A detailed report of a patient is prepared to know his medical history followed by X-Ray, MRI, and CT.
+A detailed report of patient is prepared knowing his medical history followed by X-Ray, MRI and CT.

-Synovitis can be treated which is an inflammation of the lining of the joints.
+Synovitis can be treated which is an inflammation of lining in the joints.
 Some acute or chronic injuries can be treated.
 Various chronic diseases in joints are:

 Dislocation or tendon tears in shoulders.
-Cartilage tears, ligaments tears, and chondromalacia in a knee.
-Carpal tunnel syndrome in the wrist.
+Cartilage tears, ligaments tears and chondromalacia in knee.
+Carpal tunnel syndrome in wrist.
 Loosening of bone or cartilage bodies in various joints.